-The Video menu enables you to make adjustments to the projected image.
+The Video menu lets you make adjustments to the projected image.
 The following options are available when the image source is Computer 1 or Computer 2.

 Note: The computer must be connected and operating, and the image source on the projector must be set to Computer 1 or Computer 2 for you to access these menu options.